PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/MultiGameFossil.md

 Once you have revived a ton of fossils, you need to check if there are any shinies.
 There are generally 3 ways to do this:
 1. Manually check them one-by-one.
    > This option is pretty self-explanatory.
-Seriously, don’t do this.
-It’s time-consuming and error-prone.
-You won’t want to miss a shiny because you’re impatient and were checking them too quickly.
+Seriously, don't do this.
+It's time-consuming and error-prone.
+You won't want to miss a shiny because you're impatient and were checking them too quickly.
 2. Check your Pokédex for the shiny sprite.
-   > This option is a very fast way to check if you have a shiny, but it only works if you don’t already have the Pokédex entry for it.
-Thus it’s only good for the 1st time you revive the shiny.
-If you don’t have the shiny sprite in the Pokédex before running the program, but you do afterwards, then you have revived a shiny!
+   > This option is a very fast way to check if you have a shiny, but it only works if you don't already have the Pokédex entry for it.
+Thus it's only good for the 1st time you revive the shiny.
+If you don't have the shiny sprite in the Pokédex before running the program, but you do afterwards, then you have revived a shiny!
 3. Save the game, enter Pokémon Home, and filter by shiny.
    > This will always work, but requires Pokémon Home and the use of backup saves.
-Save the game if you haven’t already, then immediately enter Pokémon Home.
+Save the game if you haven't already, then immediately enter Pokémon Home.
 Pokémon Home lets you filter by shiny – thus you can quickly check if you have revived any shinies.
 If not, you need to close Home without saving and reload the backup save to recover the fossils.

 ## Options